rapidwebltd/php-bucket-testing/README.md

 # PHP Bucket Testing

-This library allow for developers to easily redirect users to different URLs, for the purpose of bucket testing.
+This library enables developers to easily redirect users to different URLs, for the purpose of bucket testing.
 Bucket testing is also known as A/B testing or split testing.

 This type of testing is used to test two or more versions of a webpage to determine which one